enginneenneer/Java-Data-Structures/README.md

 # Java-Data-Structures

-Simple project which uses the most common java structures ArrayDeque, ArrayList, HashMap, List, Map, Queue, Map, TreeMap.
+Simple project which uses data structures such as ArrayDeque, ArrayList, HashMap, List, Map, Queue, Map, TreeMap.

 This project doesn't have a functional purpose.
 It's just for learning data structures in java, catching exceptions with input and output, learning how to use regular expressions and object serialization.